mehdichaouch/email-to-slack/README.md

     - Create a new Slack App named: `Gmail Bot` or something else `Outlook Bot`
     - Navigate to the app dashboard and find `Event Subscriptions` in the sidebar
         - In `Request URL`, add your web server script url `https://domain.tld/email-to-slack.php`
-        - Subscribe to bot events `message.im` which is the only event we need to be notified about
+        - Subscribe to `message.im` in `Subscribe to events on behalf of users`

 4. In the sidebar, go to `OAuth & Permissions`
     - In `Scopes`, part `Bot Token Scopes` add these OAuth Scope: